fortrabbit/blog/favorite-facebook-bot-designs.md

 ---
 author: fl
-published: true
+published: false
 created: 2018-01-08
 title: My favorite Facebook bot designs
-excerpt:    "The bizarre beauty of brutalist Facebook reaction bots."
+excerpt: The bizarre beauty of brutalist Facebook reaction bots.
-lead:       "As a hosting provider we fight against all kind of frauds, hacks, scams and phishings.
-This is my favorite, mostly harmless service misuse."
+lead: As a hosting provider we fight against all kind of frauds, hacks, scams and phishings.
+This is my favorite, mostly harmless service misuse.
 keywords: hacking, hack, culture, php, wordpress, design, demoscene, intro, facebook, script kids
 image: facebook-bot-4.png
+tags:
+  - chronicles
 ---

 So: A Facebook reaction bot will automatically like Facebook posts.
 I assume that this is used for farming business or maybe just to artificially boost someones reputation.
 We see some manually created WordPress based bots from time to time here.
 I think most are based on step by step [video instructions](https://www.youtube.com/watch?v=Bi3sLwnSncM).